n00bcooD3R/minecraft/index.md

   <img width="800" height="400" alt="Your internet speed sucks" src="prt4.jpg">
 <br>
   Discord Server Does'nt Have any active Bot's To turn on and off server .
-Sorry for the inconvinience updates are on the way .
+The bot is under development stage contact admin for bot usage and testing purposes .